Sunday, November 13, 2011

 I also authored a monograph entitled The Prostatitis Syndromes and donate all proceeds to the non-profit Prostatitis Foundation (http://Prostatitis.org).

-My literary career in fiction is expected to begin in 2012 with the publication of a novel.
-I'm also excited about a new medical patent that could save many lives, which will be ready by 2012.
+My literary career in fiction is expected to begin eventually.
+I'm also excited about a new medical patent that could save many lives, which will be ready by 2013.

 Contact: